Watchlog DocsWatchlog Docs

 build: .

-container_name: python-app
+container_name: django-app

 ports: